hwzhou2020/hwzhou2020.github.io/_pages/publications.md

     <br>
     <font size="3">
       <span style="color: gray;">
-        We build a fluorescent microscope with all-in-focus feature for circulating tumor cells and cancer-associated fibroblasts detections.
-The system outperforms the commercialized microscope systems and achieves high sensitivity and specificity in cell counting.
+        We build an all-in-focus fluorescent microscope for circulating tumor cells and cancer-associated fibroblasts detections.
+The system outperforms the commercialized microscope systems and achieves high performances in cell counting.
       </span>
     </font>
   </div>